kelson8/FlaskWeb/README.md

 # About
 This website has docker support.

-I will be using mariadb for the website also, that won't run in a container.
+I may use mariadb for the website also in the future.

 This is running with the waitress WGSI Server.
+For testing, it can be started directly with the `app.run` in `data/flask_web.py`

 # License
-This Flask project is licensed under the GPLV3 license.
+This Flask project is licensed under the GPLv3 license.